-Seller Requirements for written requests Owners of individual, joint, or UGMA/UTMA accounts (custodial accounts for minors) Letter of instruction On the letter, the signatures and titles of all persons authorized to sign for the account, exactly as the account is registered Medallion signature guarantee, if applicable (see above) Owners of corporate, sole proprietorship, general partner, or association accounts Letter of instruction Corporate business/organization resolution, certified within the past 12 months, or a John Hancock business/organization certification form On the letter and the resolution, the signature of the person(s) authorized to sig for the account Medallion signature guarantee, if applicable (see above) Owners or trustees of trust accounts Letter of instruction On the letter, the signature(s) of the trustee(s) Copy of the trust document, certified within the past 12 months, or a John Hancock trust certification form Medallion signature guarantee, if applicable (see above) Joint tenancy shareholders with rights of survivorship with deceased co-tenant(s) Letter of instruction signed by surviving tenant(s) Copy of the death certificate Medallion signature guarantee, if applicable (see above) Inheritance tax waiver, if applicable Executors of shareholder estates Letter of instruction signed by the executor Copy of the order appointing executor, certified within the past 12 months Medallion signature guarantee, if applicable (see above) Inheritance tax waiver, if applicable Administrators, conservators, guardians, and other sellers, or account types not listed above Call Signature Services for instructions
+Seller Requirements for written requests Owners of individual, joint, or UGMA/UTMA accounts (custodi minors) Letter of instruction On the letter, the signatures and titles of all persons authorized to sign for the account, exactly as the account is registered Medallion signature quarantee, if applicable (see above) Owners of corporate, sole proprietorship, general partner, or as accounts Owners or trustees of trust accounts Letter of instruction On the letter, the signature(s) of the trustee(s) Copy of the trust document, certified within the past 12 months, or a John Hancock trust certification form Medallion signature guarantee, if applicable (see above) Joint tenancy shareholders with rights of survivorship with dec co-tenant(s) Letter of instruction signed by surviving tenant(s) Copy of the death certificate Medallion signature guarantee, if applicable (see above) Inheritance tax waiver, if applicable Executors of shareholder estates Letter of instruction signed by the executor Copy of the order appointing executor, certified within the past 12 months Medallion signature guarantee, if applicable (see above) Inheritance tax waiver, if applicable Administrators, conservators, guardians, and other sellers, or a listed above ., Regular mail Express delivery John Hancock Signature Services, Inc. John Hancock Signatu Website EASI-Line Signature Services, Inc. Services, Inc. jhinvestments.com (24/7 automated service) 800-225-5291